-4.2.1 Except where foamed plastic building materials or exposed combustible insulation materials are used, there are no surface finish requirements in risk group SH.
+Except where foamed plastic building materials or exposed combustible insulating materials are used, there are no surface finish requirements in risk group SH.

-Foamed plastics or exposed combustible insulating materials
+Foamed plastics or exposed 4.3 combustible insulating materials

-- 4.2.2 Where foamed plastics or exposed combustible insulating materials form part of a wall, ceiling or roof system, the completed system (see comment) shall achieve a Group Number of not more than 3.
+Where foamed plastics or exposed combustible insulating materials form part of a wall, ceiling or roof system, the completed system (see comment) shall achieve a Group Number of not more than 3.
 The foamed plastics shall comply with the flame propagation criteria as specified in AS 1366 for the type of material being used.
-This requirement does not apply to the following building elements: - a) Small areas of non-conforming product within a firecell with a total aggregate surface area of not more than 5.0 m2 - b) Electrical switches, outlets, cover plates and similar small discontinuous areas - c) Pipes and cables used to distribute power or services - d) Handrails and general decorative trim such as architraves, skirtings and window components, including reveals - e) Damp-proof courses, seals, caulking, flashings, thermal breaks and ground moisture barriers
+The above requirements do not apply to the following building elements:

+- Dec 2013 - a) Small areas of non-conforming product within a firecell with a total aggregate surface area of not more than 5.0 m2 - b) Electrical switches, outlets, cover plates and similar small discontinuous areas - c) Pipes and cables used to distribute power or services - d) Handrails and general decorative trim of any material such as architraves, skirtings and window components, including reveals, provided these do not exceed 5% of the surface area of the wall or ceiling they are part of e) Damp-proof courses, seals, caulking, flashings, thermal breaks and ground moisture barriers

-- f) Timber joinery and structural timber building elements constructed from solid wood, glulam or laminated veneer lumber.
-This includes heavy timber columns, beams, portals and shear walls not more than 3.0 m wide, but does not include exposed timber panels or permanent formwork on the underside of floor/ceiling systems. - g) Individual doorsets - h) Continuous areas of permanently installed openable wall partitions, having a surface area of not more than 25% of the divided room floor area or 5.0 m2, whichever is the greater,
+- g) Individual doorsets - h) Continuous areas of permanently installed openable wall partitions, having a surface area of not more than 25% of the divided room floor area or 5.0 m2, whichever is the greater,